isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

 <ol><li><a href="http://go.nlb.gov.sg/nlbmobile">Tapping this link</a> if you are using a mobile device to view this page, or</li>
 	<li>Scanning the QR code below with your mobile device.</li></ol></p>
 <p>If you see an "Open" or "Installed" button in the Play Store or App Store, it means that you are already using the latest version of the NLB Mobile app.</p>
 <p>Now that you have the latest version, see the quick pictorial guide below on signing in for the first time.
-If you don't sign in, you can still browse our catalogue, but you're missing out on features such as borrowing libary materials and accessing digital resources with the app. </p>
+If you don't sign in, you can still browse our catalogue, but you're missing out on features such as borrowing library materials and accessing digital resources with the app. </p>
 <!--
 <table>
 	<tr>